adrienfort/PoCorn/README.md

 - Aleph VM -

-- Starton Notify - To be notify about new information in the blockchain
+- Starton Notify - To be notified about new information in the blockchain

 ## Our Pocorn team :heart: